• Skip to primary navigation

 Instructions

-1. Lightly greaseproof a cake tin and line the base with greaseproof paper.
+• Lightly greaseproof a cake tin and line 2 x 18 centimeter or 7 inch round cake tins with parchment paper.

 Notes